 referenced by all generated code projects, and you also need to

 reference it from any project which uses the classes from the generated

 code.
 This assembly contains the LinqSupportClasses and QuerySpec code

-When you generate code for .NET Full (.NET 4.5.2 or higher), the build against .NET 4.5.2 is referenced, and you should reference that one from your own code as well.
-When you generate code for .NET Standard 2.0, the version from the .Netstandard2.0 folder is referenced, and you should reference that version in your code as well.
+When you generate code for .NET Framework (.NET 4.5.2 or higher), the build against .NET 4.5.2 is referenced, and you should reference that one from your own code as well.
+When you generate code for .NET Standard 2.0+, the version from the .Netstandard2.0 folder is referenced, and you should reference that version in your code as well.

 LLBLGen Pro ships with a specific ORM Support Classes assembly for web development: SD.LLBLGen.Pro.ORMSupportClasses.Web.dll.
 This assembly contains the DataSourceControls for two-way databinding in webforms.
 It also contains the designers for these controls; adding the controls from this assembly to the Visual Studio toolbox allows you to drag/drop DataSourceControls onto webforms.
 When your web application uses the LLBLGen Pro datasource controls, you have to reference this assembly from the Web project.

-The SD.LLBLGen.Pro.ORMSupportClasses.Web assembly is only available for .NET Full.
+The SD.LLBLGen.Pro.ORMSupportClasses.Web assembly is only available for .NET Framework.

 All SQL is generated by a Dynamic Query Engine or DQE in short.
 These engines are database specific and each supported database has its own assembly: SD.LLBLGen.Pro.DQE.yourdatabase.dll where yourDatabase is for example SqlServer, Oracle, Firebird etc.